 Entry to the first part of the Palace is free so you don’t need to pay if you just want to come to the cafe.

-Other things to do in Wells
+More things to do in Wells Somerset

 Even though we hadn’t been to Wells before, its Market Place felt strangely familiar.
 Some time after our visit, the penny dropped: the beloved-of-ITV2 crime caper Hot Fuzz was filmed here.
 If you’re a fan of the film you can book a Hot Fuzz tour of the city for a more irreverent take on Wells.
 Watch out for the swan.

 In the local area we would also recommend visiting either Cheddar Gorge, Wookey Hole or both attractions for amazing caves in the limestone Mendip Hills.
+You’re also not far from the lovely city of Bath (a real must) and Stonehenge.
+Kids will also love nearby Longleat House which has a zoo and safari park.

 And on our list to do on a return visit to Somerset is the spiritual town of Glastonbury and its Tor, only 8 miles away.
 But this will have to wait for another time!